santosh/nvim/README.md

-# .vim
+# nvim config

-Config files for traditional vim and gvim I have been maintaining since I entered Linux world.
+Originally for traditional vim, and now for neovim, this repo contains my vim config files.

 ## Install